kiosion/toru/README.md

 ```

 ## Options ⚙️
-Toru has a few parameters you can customize through URL query strings:
+Toru has a few parameters you can customize through query parameters:

 #### Theme
 The theme can be specified with `theme=<str>`.
 Available themes are: